Hoeijmakers/tayph/docs/getting_started.rst

 *************************************************

 In order to correct for an error in a code line of a molecfit python file, as well as making molecfit executable with python3, some files within your molecfit installation have to be changed.
-The necessary files including the file structure are given in the molecfit files in the zip-folder ::`'molecfit_replacement.zip'`.
+The necessary files including the file structure are given in the molecfit files in the zip-folder :code:`'molecfit_replacement.zip'`.
 Follow the indicated structure to replace the files in your molecfit installation.

 .. note::